 3. she is an image of what the Church herself desires to be.

 1157.
 Why does the Church celebrate the memorials of the saints?
-(CCC 1173) The Church celebrates the memorials of the saints in order:
+(CCC 1173)

 1. to proclaim Christ’s death and Resurrection in them